aphiria/aphiria/README.md

 <h2 id="object-encoder">Object Encoder</h2>

 `ObjectEncoder` uses reflection to get all the properties in a class, and creates an associative array of property names to encoded property values.
 It even handles nested objects.
 When decoding, `ObjectEncoder` scans the constructor parameters and decodes them using the type hints on the parameters, and then sets any public properties (only scalar properties are supported).
-For best results, be sure to type your constructor parameters whenever possible.
+For best results, be sure to type your constructor parameters and class properties whenever possible.

 > **Note:** Since PHP has no typed arrays, it's impossible for `ObjectEncoder` to know how to decode an array of objects by type hints alone.
 If your constructor requires an array of objects, [register a custom encoder](#custom-encoders).